Sentinel-la/sentinella-plugin-template/doc/source/about.rst

 A Python agent for collecting OpenStack metrics, logs and specs and store them into Sentinel.la.

-What is sentinella-libvirt
+What is sentinella-myplugin
 ==========================

-sentinella-libvirt is a Sentinel.la plugin that can collect metrics from libvirt.
+sentinella-myplugin is a Sentinel.la plugin that can collect metrics from myplugin.

 -----